 The vinyl collection was composed mostly of progressive and symphonic rock records.
-I was heavily into King Crimson, Genesis, Yes, Pink Floyd and all those bands when I was younger.
+I was heavily into King Crimson, Genesis, Yes, Pink Floyd, and all those bands when I was younger.

 Additionally, apart from my record player and my vinyl collection, I sold also a Dell UltraSharp 25″ monitor.
 This was also an example of how we tend to collect stuff, sometimes without a lot of common sense.

 The lesson learned is: before buying something new, think if you positively, absolutely need that, if it’s something that’s going to enhance your life or add value to you.
-Most of the times, we buy things we don’t need or won’t be using just because we are lazy and don’t want to move another object we already have.
+Most of the time, we buy things we don’t need or won’t be using just because we are lazy and don’t want to move another object we already have.